/ DO A DAY

 / 50 75 100

-Bryan’s second book, The 50 75 100 Solution, is being written right now, and is focused on helping you solve dysfunction in all relationships you face in life, whether with your significant other, coworkers, friends, family or others.
-The 50 75 100 Solution is anticipated to be released later in 2019, so be sure to sign up for updates.
+Bryan’s second book, the best-selling The 50 75 100 Solution: Build Better Relationships, is focused on helping you solve dysfunction in all relationships you face in life, whether with your significant other, coworkers, friends, family or others.
+You can learn more about the idea in the TEDx Talk Bryan did on the idea of the book.
+The 50 75 100 Solution is available world-wide across all formats so you can start building better relationships right now.

 “A fresh perspective on how to live a better, happier and more positive life.”